jolibrain/deepdetect/README.md

 #### Features and Documentation
 Current features include:

-- high-level API for machine learning
+- high-level API for machine learning and deep learning
-- Support for Caffe and XGBoost
+- Support for Caffe, Tensorflow and XGBoost
 - JSON communication format
 - remote Python client library
 - dedicated server with support for asynchronous training calls
-- high performances, benefit from multicores and GPU
+- high performances, benefit from multicore CPU and GPU
 - connector to handle large collections of images with on-the-fly data augmentation (e.g. rotations, mirroring)
 - connector to handle CSV files with preprocessing capabilities
 - connector to handle text files, sentences, and character-based models